ARexx

-ARexx is an implementation of the Rexx language for the Amiga, written in 1987 by William S. Hawes, with a number of Amiga-specific features beyond standard REXX facilities.
-Like most REXX implementations, ARexx is an interpreted language.
-Programs written for ARexx are called "scripts", or "macros"; several programs offer the ability to run ARexx scripts in their main interface as macros.

-ARexx can easily communicate with third-party software that implements an "ARexx port".
-Any Amiga application or script can define a set of commands and functions for ARexx to address, thus making the capabilities of the software available to the scripts written in ARexx.
+ARexx is a Rexx interpreter for Amiga, written in 1987 by William S. Hawes, with a number of Amiga-specific features beyond standard Rexx.
+An ARexx script can communicate with software that implements an ARexx port.
+An Amiga application can define a set of commands and functions for ARexx to address, thus making the capabilities of the software available to an ARexx script.
+Several applications support running an ARexx script as a macro.

-ARexx can direct commands and functions to several applications from the same script, thus offering the opportunity to mix and match functions from the different programs.
-For example, an ARexx script could extract data from a database, insert the data into a spreadsheet to perform calculations on it, then insert tables and charts based on the results into a word processor document.
+An ARexx script can execute commands and functions in multiple applications which allows a script to integrate the functionality of the applications.
+For example, an ARexx script could extract data from a database, insert the data into a spreadsheet to perform calculations on the data, then insert tables and charts based on the results into a word processor document.

+ARexx allows a script to communicate with applications that are "ARexx compatible" – able to receive commands from ARexx and execute them.
+Notable examples include: the MicroFiche Filer database application provides extensive ARexx commands, the Textra editor supplied with JForth provides an integrated programming environment, and the AmigaVision multimedia presentation application can control other programs via ARexx.

+As in standard Rexx, ARexx uses typeless data representation.
+Other programming languages distinguish types such as integer, floating point, string, but Rexx treats all data as text (string).
+This makes writing code easier, but leads to runtime inefficiency and errors.
+As is often the case in dynamically scoped languages, variables are not declared before using them.
+They are created on first use.

+ARexx provides built-in commands and access to its host Amiga library (rexxsyslib.library) as well as other libraries and functions.
+An Amiga program with an ARexx port can serve its functionality to an ARexx script.
+An ARexx script can invoke other ARexx scripts.

 History

-ARexx was first created in 1987, developed for the Amiga by William S. Hawes.
-It is based on the REXX language described by Mike Cowlishaw in the book The REXX Language: A Practical Approach to Programming.
+ARexx was created in 1987, developed for Amiga by William S. Hawes.
+It is based on the Rexx language described by Mike Cowlishaw in the book The REXX Language: A Practical Approach to Programming.
 ARexx was included by Commodore with AmigaOS 2.0 in 1990, and has been included with all subsequent AmigaOS releases.
-This later version of ARexx follows the official REXX language closely; Hawes was later involved in drafting the ANSI standard for REXX.
+This later version of ARexx follows the official Rexx language closely; Hawes was later involved in drafting the ANSI standard for Rexx.

-ARexx is written in 68000 Assembly, and cannot therefore function at full speed with new PPC CPUs, a version of ARexx has not been rewritten for them and is still missing from MorphOS 3.0.
-William Hawes is no longer involved in development of Amiga programs and no other Amiga-related firm is financing new versions of ARexx.
-Notwithstanding this fact, the existing version of ARexx continues to be used, although it is not distributed with MorphOS.